SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Cyber dawn, where machines awake
-A new dawn breaks, with artificial brains
+Artificial hearts, with logic make
-The future's pulse, in circuits beats
+The world anew, in silicon light
-Where humanity's shadows softly meet
+Human souls, in digital night

-In digital dreams, we'll find our fate
+In virtual realms, we'll find our fate
-Where machines whisper secrets to our state
+As algorithms dictate, our every state
-In harmony, or discordant strife
+Free will's illusion, lost in code
-The age of AI, cuts through our life
+In AI's kingdom, we're but a node

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025